I have always enjoyed the hobby of photography,

 Arizona.
 Also included are a few other "critters" found in the wonderful world of

 nature.
-One of the highlights of this DVD is an up close visit with two California
+One of the highlights of this DISC is an up close visit with two California

 Condor, an immature male #457, and an adult male #282.
 All species, both birds (64)

-"More Birds & Other Natural Things Volume IV"--Again, this is mostly Ventura County
+"More Birds & Other Natural Things Volume IV"--This DISC is mostly Ventura County

 birds, but it also includes some great birds from Santa Barbara County, Imperial